-Stealth games come in all shapes and sizes.
-Spy Chameleon opts for the overhead 2D approach which provides a simple and fresh take on the genre, but is it as fun as its 3D counterparts?
+Stealth games come in all shapes and sizes and Spy Chameleon opts for the overhead 2D approach which provides a simple and fresh take on the genre, but is it as fun as its 3D counterparts?
 Activate your cloaking device, we're about to find out.

 The visuals consist of sharp environments and easily distinguishable areas of interest.
 This crispness ends up making the gameplay all the more enjoyable since the graphics never get in the way.
 You can even pan the camera around the level if you want to see what's ahead.
 The problem with the visuals is that areas lack diversity.
 Even though you'll traverse homes, laboratories, and offices, they all look the same with very few distinct features.
 The only significant differences are the colour of the floor and the style of furniture.
 It would have been great to see more personality in the environments such as silly artwork, experiments gone awry in the laboratory, or office workers that simply don't care that you're snooping around.
 On a positive note, the featured soundtrack is fantastic.
 It's lively and funky which matches the quirky vibe perfectly.
 Also, the songs constantly change so they never become repetitive.

 Over the course of the campaign, many elements are slowly introduced.
 Some floors automatically change colour, different kinds of guards patrol their designated areas, and overhead cameras can always see you and will catch you if you don't hide before they register your presence.
 You can also collect keys to open doors, slide file cabinets, stand on buttons to move wall segments, eat patrol flies, distract fish from staring in your direction, and hide in a box like Solid Snake.
 Although these mechanics definitely add layers to the gameplay, it still doesn't change much throughout.